We are aware of current concerns in social media about the future of the Palo Santo Bursera Graveolens tree.

 In this article we will clear up doubts about the future of this sacred wood of sweet, woody, citrus and a slight mint aroma, which contains natural medicinal properties that makes your body good.

-The palo santo is commonly known as a native species of the dry-tropical forests of Ecuador.
-The inhabitants of the surrounding communities live from the trade of palosanto.
-This means that if they do not find clients for the it, they will cut it down to use the land for corn, livestock, developments, etc. (For example, La Refineria del Pacifico, where around 1000 hectares of trees, including palosanto, were cut down for the development of this "white elephant" which is abandoned.)
+The Palo Santo is commonly known as a native species of the dry-tropical forests of Ecuador.
+The inhabitants of the surrounding communities live from the trade of Palo Santo.
+This means that if they do not find clients for it, they will cut it down to use the land for corn, livestock, developments, etc. (For example, La Refineria del Pacifico, where around 1000 hectares of trees, including Palo Santo, were cut down for the development of this "white elephant" which is abandoned.)

 So contrary to what is currently being portrayed in social media, the real threat to this wood is precisely the lack of use, the little value we give to it.
 It is when this happens that this tree is going to be really in danger!

-The vision of EcuadorianHands (CEO Fabrizio Vera) and the Artesan (CEO Dante Bolcato) is the sustainable use of this resource Palo Santo Bursera Graveolens.
+The vision of EcuadorianHands (CEO Fabrizio Vera) is the sustainable use of this resource Palo Santo Bursera Graveolens.
 We focus on what we can control.
 For us this is an educational project, to involve the communities and to teach them not to cut the tree.
-A cut tree has no value, since it does not contain the medicinal properties of the palo santo, nor does it have aroma.
+A cut tree has no value, since it does not contain the medicinal properties of the Palo Santo, nor does it have aroma.

 It is for this reason that our work is integral: To restore several areas of the Dry-Tropical Forest of Manabi, returning to nature the resources provided, achieve the preservation of the aroma and the medicinal benefits of this sacred wood.

-We have also involved the national government of Ecuador.
+We have also involved then national government of Ecuador.
 We are currently waiting for them to declare this 50-hectare area as a "protective forest", to prevent logging, invasions and damages.